 Poster Stamp

-The poster stamp was an advertising label, a little larger than most postage stamps, that originated in the mid-19th century and quickly became a collecting craze, growing in popularity until World War I and then declining by World War II until they were almost forgotten except by collectors of cinderella stamps.
+The poster stamp was an advertising label, a little larger than most postage stamps, that originated in the mid-19th century and became a collecting craze just after 1900, growing in popularity until World War I and then declining through World War II until they were almost forgotten except by collectors of cinderella stamps.
 [1]

 The term “poster stamp” suggests a stamp imprinted with the design of a poster.
 This was often the case, especially at the time of peak interest, circa 1912-1916, but just as often it was not true, a design was produced just for the stamp.
 The three stamps shown here are the first and third place winners of a poster design contest, both also printed at stamp size, but the third was designed solely as a stamp.
 All three were distributed in 1916.
 [2] The unofficial nature of poster stamps has led to debate about exactly what is and is not a poster stamp.